top of page

 STRIDES are short bursts of speed between 15 and 40 seconds in the middle or end of an EASY or LONG RUN that prime your body for future intense efforts.
 Strides provide time to focus on efficient running form under duress.
 After a couple of weeks of EASY running, add 3-4 x 20 to 30 second strides after one EASY RUN per week.
 Over time, add more repetitions and another day of STRIDES.

 Add STRIDES to EASY & LONG RUNS to introduce intensity.
-Photo by Peter Collins.
+Photography by Alex Zauner

 FARTLEKS